bloominstituteoftechnology/CS-Build-Week-1/README.md

 - [ ] Breaks down above steps into appropriate sub-tasks implemented with helper functions to improve readability
 - [ ] Uses double buffering to update grid with next generation.

+### Custom Features
+Implment at least 3 of the following features:
+- [ ] Create a few sample cell configurations that users can load and run
+- [ ] Add an option that creates a random cell configuration that users can run
+- [ ] Add additional cell properties, like color or size, and incorporate them into your visualization
+- [ ] Allow users to specify the speed of the simulation
+- [ ] Provide functionality to manually step through simulation, as opposed to animating automatically
+- [ ] Allow users to change the dimension of the grid being displayed
+- [ ] Instead of "killing" cells that move off the edge of the screen, create a wrap-around display
+- [ ] Given a specific generation, calculate the configuration of cells at that point in time, and jump to that state, bypassing animation
+- [ ] If you have an idea for a custom feature on this list, run it by your PM or instructor

 #### Rules
 - [ ] On the main entry point of the application, include a separate section or link to another page / screen that describes the two main rules (birth & death) of Conway’s “Game of Life”